Sangli district: Culture

 Kundal is near Veerbhadra Temple Hill.
 This temple has 300 years of history.
-Kundal is a pilgrimage centre for the Digambar Jains, with thousands of Jains visiting each year.
+Kundalis a pilgrimage centre for the Digambar Jains, with thousands of Jains visiting each year.
 There is a temple built in the memory of Maharaja Jaising.

 Kundal is surrounded by hills, including Zari Parshwanath.
 Water from the trough cascades near the idol of Mahaveer.
 Two caves house the idol of Mahaveer and the images of Rama, Sita, and Lakshman.
 Samav Sharan, a large open space on top of another hill, is considered holy by the Jains.
 They believe that Mahaveer gave sermons to his followers here.